uc-cdis/gen3.org/content/resources/user/analyze-data.md

 The Jupyter Workspace supports interactive programming sessions in the Python and R languages.
 Code blocks are entered in cells, which can be executed individually or all at once.
 Code documentation and comments can also be entered in cells, and the cell type can be set to support Markdown.
 Results, including plots, tables, and graphics, can be generated in the workspace and downloaded as files.

-After editing a Jupyter notebook, it can be saved in the Workspace to revisit later by clicking the "Save" icon or by clicking "File" and then clicking "Save and checkpoint".
+After editing a Jupyter notebook, it can be saved in the Workspace to revisit later by clicking the "Save" icon or by clicking "File" and then clicking "Save and Checkpoint".
 Notebooks and files can also be downloaded from the server to your local computer by clicking "File" then "Download as".
 Similarly, notebooks and files can be uploaded to the Jupyter server from a local computer by clicking on the "Upload" button from the server's home page.

 ![Upload Save Download Notebook](upload_save_download.gif)